A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation

-\paragraph*{The detailed balance condition and the spectral gap} Next, we introduce the concept of detailed balance condition and spectral gap of Lindbladians.
+Next, we recall the \emph{quantum detailed balance} condition and \emph{spectral gap} of Lindbladians.
 A Lindbladian $\mc{L}$ is said to satisfy the KMS detailed balance with respect to a full-rank quantum state $\sigma$ if $\cL^\dag $ is self-adjoint under the KMS inner product, equivalently, $\cL \Gamma_{\sigma} = \Gamma_{\sigma} \cL^\dag$.
-The KMS detailed balance condition ensures that $\sigma$ is a fixed point of the Lindbladian operator $\cL$.
-For a detailed balanced Lindbladian $\cL$, the spectral gap is defined by the second-smallest eigenvalue of $-\cL$.
-It is a fundamental tool to characterize the convergence of the dynamic under the quantum $\chi^2$-divergence. \begin{definition} The spectral gap of a detailed balanced Lindbladian $\cL$ for a state $\sigma$ is given by
+The KMS detailed balance condition ensures that $\sigma$ is an invariant state of the dynamics $e^{t\cL}$.
+For a detailed balanced $\cL$, the spectral gap is defined by the smallest nonzero eigenvalue of $-\cL$, which is a fundamental tool to characterize the convergence of the dynamics $e^{t\cL}$ under the quantum $\chi^2$-divergence.
+A Lindblad dynamics $e^{t \mc{L}}$ is called \emph{primitive} if it admits a unique full-rank invariant state.